meshcloud/meshcloud-docs/docs/administration.platforms.md

 ## Restrict Platform Instances

 Access to a specific platform can be restricted in the Administration Area via "Platforms" -> "Platform Instances".
-This feature is helpful when a new platform instance shall be integrated, but initially only be visible to a few customers for integration testing.
+This feature is helpful when a new meshPlatform shall be integrated, but initially only be visible to a few customers for integration testing.

-To restrict the platform instance, go to the platform instance edit screen and search for the customers the platform shall be restricted to.
+To restrict the meshPlatform, go to the meshPlatform edit screen and search for the customers the platform shall be restricted to.
 Add these customers via the *+* button.